 British Values have always been promoted at our school, through assemblies, Religious Education, topic work, our curriculum and PHSE sessions.

 Throughout the year, we have a number of dedicated British Values days where children throughout the school learn about each of the values.
-In 2017-18, our dates will be:

 We seek to promote British Values in our policies and practice here at our school.
 Our activities and the way we manage learning and behaviour, clearly reflect British Values.
 We promote these values in the following ways: